There is a common phrase that is popular when families begin to change their eating habits. Maybe you have said it or heard it yourself.

 So what is a family to do then when the kids are used to pop tarts, chocolate milk, yogurt tubes, and cereal?
 I certainly don't think we should starve our children, but slowly we can make swaps out of our former junk food for inexpensive homemade items that can be made with frugal pantry ingredients.
 Here are a few of my ideas.

-yogurt tubes? homemade yogurt sweetened with fruit and maple syrup or honey
+- Try homemade yogurt sweetened with fruit and maple syrup or honey or purchase a large container or plain yogurt which is cheaper than the individual tubes.

 If you are not into making a lot of extra items from scratch, I would just focus on three solid healthy meals for your family and offering fruit, cheese, veggies, hard boiled eggs, or muffins made ahead of time as snacks.
+Here is another article to browse for more cheap healthy snack ideas.
 Simple is best for your sanity.

 Let's kick the junk to the curb and give a little breathing room in that healthy food budget!